thingsboard/thingsboard.github.io/smart-farming.md

 Usually this device is either running [ThingsBoard IoT Gateway](/docs/iot-gateway/what-is-iot-gateway/) or using [Gateway API](/docs/reference/gateway-mqtt-api/).
 Using the gateway, customers optimize hardware cost and connect Modbus, BACnet and other sensors to the cloud.

+Advanced smart-farming IoT solutions may leverage the [ThingsBoard Edge](/products/thingsboard-edge/).
+The Edge computing solution is especially useful in case of poor or frequent network outages.
+See edge [use-cases](/docs/edge/use-cases/overview/) to learn more.

 The platform supports industry-standard encryption algorithms and device credentials types.
 ThingsBoard stores data in the fault-tolerant and reliable Cassandra database.
 The Rule Engine enables forwarding incoming data to various analytics systems, such as Apache Spark or Hadoop, using Kafka or other Message buses.

 ## Learn more